onedata/onedata-documentation/doc/using_onedata/handle_services.md

 ### Adding users to Handle service
 In order to allow other users in the community to register their shares using Handle service.

-In order to add user to specific Handle service invoke the following request:
+In order to add a user to specific Handle service invoke the following request:
 ```bash
 curl -k -u username:password -X PUT \
 https://$ONEZONE_HOST:8443/api/v3/handle_services/${HANDLE_SERVICE_ID}/users/#{USER_ID}